THE MUDDLE FAMILIES

 George and Emma’s fifth child was Eric Muddle who was born at Dungog in New South Wales on 14 August 1909.
 When he was about 28 years old Eric married Beryl Louise Tighe, who was about 21, in Dungog registration district during 1937.
 They had three children born between 1940 and 1945.
 Eric died on 25 October 1982, at the age of 73, and is commemorated by a plaque on the columbarium at the Anglican Christ Church in Dungog.
 Twenty-five years later Beryl had been living in Dungog Nursing Home when she died during August 2007, at the age of 91.[2]

 George and Emma’s sixth child was Roy Martin Muddle whose birth was registered in Dungog registration district in New South Wales during 1914.
 When he was about 24 years old Roy married Olga May Longbottom, who was about 19, in Dungog registration district during 1938.
 Olga was the daughter of Leonard and Clara Longbottom, and she had been born at Dungog on 3 May 1919.
-Roy and Olga had four children born at Dungog between about 1940 and 1953.
-Roy died on 30 May 1992, at the age of 78, and three months later Olga died on 21 August 1992, at the age of 73.
+Roy and Olga had four children, all sons, born at Dungog between 1942 and 1953.
+Roy and Olga were living at 101 Eoiza Street in Dungog when Roy died on 30 May 1992, at the age of 78.
+His funeral service was held at the Uniting Church in Dungog on 1 June 1992, followed by cremation.
+Three months later Olga died on 21 August 1992, at the age of 73.
 They are both commemorated by plaques on the columbarium in Dungog General Cemetery.

 John and Sarah Ann’s third child was William Muddle whose birth was registered in Dungog registration district in New South Wales during 1878.
 When he was about 27 years old William married 18-year-old Caroline Jemima Simmonds at Dungog on 6 July 1905.
 Caroline was the daughter of James and Jemima Simmonds, and she had been born at Dungog on 31 March 1887.
 William and Caroline lived in Dungog registration district where they had nine children born between 1905 and 1920.
 When their third child died in 1912 they were living at Munni, which is to the north of Dungog.
 Caroline died in Dungog registration district on 2 March 1957, at the age of 69, and she was buried in the Anglican Section of Dungog General Cemetery.
 A year later William died in Dungog registration district on 25 February 1958, at the age of 79, and he was buried with his wife in the Anglican Section of Dungog General Cemetery.
 Their grave is marked by an inscribed headstone.